vsajip/python-gnupg/docs/index.rst

 output (defaults to ``None``)
     The name of an output file to write to.
 If a name is specified, the decrypted output is written directly to the file.

+.. versionchanged:: 0.5.0
+   The `stream` argument to :meth:`decrypt_file` can be a pathname to an existing file as well as text or a file-like object.
+In the pathname case, ``python-gnupg`` will open and close the file for you.

 .. _caching-warning: